Gabriel Moreno Player Props: Diamondbacks vs. Reds

 Gabriel Moreno At The Plate

-- Moreno has picked up an RBI in 31.9% of his games this year, with more than one RBI in 5.8% of his games.
-He has also driven in three or more runs in two contests.
+- Moreno has driven in a run in 22 games this season (31.9%), including four games with more than one RBI (5.8%).
+He has also driven in three or more of his team's runs in two contests.

-- In 16 of 69 games this year, he has scored, including multiple runs once.
+- He has scored at least once 16 times this year (23.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.